 on multiples of 9 and 56 years.

-The basic hypothesis is that the Moon and Sun activate human physiological cycles (there are numerous scientific studies to support this), which influence the mass mood and thus drive financial activity.
-The mass mood of a population is postulated to oscillate between optimism (a rising market) and fear (a falling market) in accordance with Moon Sun cycles.
+The mass mood of a population is hypothesised to oscillate between optimism (a rising market) and fear (a falling market) in tune with Moon Sun cycles.
 The crisis occurs when there is a sudden shift in sentiment from greed to fear.
-The mathematics involved in these cycles remain unknown and accurate market forecasting cannot be made from the findings achieved to date.
-This was very frustrating and I feel my efforts have been only partly successful.
+The mathematics involved in these cycles remain unknown and thus accurate market forecasting cannot be achieved based on current knowledge.
 Hopefully, other cycle enthusiasts will take up the challenge where I have left off.
-If I had been able to unravel the Moon Sun effect completely, the market timing books would never have been published.
-Having this vital information would be a license to print money through market speculation and fame as an investment guru.
+Even if the lunisolar mathematics can be deciphered, the findings may never be published, given the potential profits to be made.

 How well the 9/56 year panic cycle and the Moon Sun hypothesis hold up to the test of time remains to be seen.
 They need to be assessed by others in further studies and thereby vindicated or negated.
 It will be very interesting to see the outcome of this process.
 Given the radical nature of the Moon Sun effect, conservative elements in economics and the sciences will denigrate or simply ignore the theory, regardless of its intrinsic worth.
 Such responses are always evident in the face of radical theories that contradict the dominant paradigms.
 Alas, good conservatives are always slow learners.
 By definition, they cannot cope with new ideas, not even good new ideas.
 Conservatism should be seen for what it really is - a learning disability.